illinois-cse/hpc-sp17/README.md

 **Mar.
 9, 11:00 a.m.–1:00 p.m.**

-OpenMP
-This lesson (and the next) are available in an ipython notebook.
+This lesson on OpenMP (and the next on MPI) are available in an ipython notebook.
 To view either lesson using one of the EWS machines, execute the following commands in the terminal.

 ```
 module load gcc